Indicated total domination game: Introduction

 Recently, Bre\v sar, Bujt\'as, Ir\v si\v c, Rall and Tuza~\cite{Ind-dom-game} introduced and studied the indicated domination game inspired by the indicated coloring game.
 The \emph{indicated domination game} is played on a graph $G$ by two players, \emph{Dominator} and \emph{Staller}, who take turns making a move.
 In each of his moves, Dominator indicates a vertex $v$ of the graph that has not been dominated in the previous moves, and Staller chooses (or selects) any vertex from the closed neighborhood of $v$ that has not yet been played, and adds it to a set $D$ that is being built during the game.
 The game ends when there is no undominated vertex left, that is, when $D$ is a dominating set.
 The goal of Dominator is to minimize the size of $D$, while Staller wants just the opposite.
 Providing that both players are playing optimally with respect to their goals, the size of the resulting set $D$ is the \emph{indicated domination number} of $G$, and is denoted by $\gi(G)$.

 In this paper, we study the total version of the indicated domination game.
-The \emph{indicated total domination game} is played on a graph $G$ by two players, \emph{Dominator} and \emph{Staller}, who take turns making a move.
+The \emph{indicated total domination game} is played on an isolate-free graph $G$ by two players, \emph{Dominator} and \emph{Staller}, who take turns making a move.
 In each of his moves, Dominator indicates a vertex $v$ of the graph that has not been totally dominated in the previous moves, and Staller chooses (or selects) any vertex from the open neighborhood of $v$, and adds it to a set $D$ that is being built during the game.
 The game ends when every vertex is totally dominated, that is, when $D$ is a TD-set.
 The goal of Dominator is to minimize the size of $D$, while Staller wants just the opposite.
 Providing that both players are playing optimally with respect to their goals, the size of the resulting set $D$ is the \emph{indicated total domination number} of $G$, and is denoted by $\gti(G)$.
+Upon completion of the game, the set $D$ of vertices chosen by Staller is a TD-set of $G$ (possibly, $D = V(G)$).
+By considering the \emph{game tree} (which we do not define here) for the indicated total domination game, identical arguments as in~\cite[Chapter~1.2]{BrHeKlRa-21} show that the indicated total domination number is well-defined.
 Throughout this paper we only consider isolate-free graphs.